 Low libido means reduced sexual desire.
 The condition is often linked to low levels of the male hormone testosterone – a sex hormone produced in the testicles.
 Low testosterone (Low-T) is a deficiency, or the low production, of testosterone which can be caused by many factors such as age, a medical condition, infection, obesity, an injury to the testicles, or hormonal condition.
 When a man does not produce enough testosterone, it can lead to a low sex drive, sexual dysfunction, changes in mood (irritability, symptoms of depression), fatigue or reduced energy, low bone density, and weight gain.
 Low libido may also be caused by health conditions like diabetes or high blood pressure, certain medications, or a psychological problem such as depression, stress, or anxiety.

 Peyronie’s disease is a condition that results from fibrous scar tissue, known as plaque, to develop under the skin of the penis that can cause the shaft to curve, particularly during erections.
 Most men with this condition can still have sexual intercourse, but for some, it can be painful and may cause erectile dysfunction, making it more difficult to engage in fulfilling sexual relations.
 The exact cause of Peyronie’s disease is not completely understood, but a repeated injury to the penis either through sex, athletic activity, or an accident, can lead to the malformation of scar tissue in some men.

-Men’s Sexual Health Care in Edmonds, Washington
+Men’s Sexual Health Care in Edmonds and Seattle, WA

 There are a number of treatments available to successfully treat conditions such as erectile dysfunction and Peyronies disease.
 If you are experiencing a sexual health problem, talk to the professionals at Affirm Clinic.
 We are dedicated to helping men restore their virility and their ability to perform sexually.